-1. No fencer may receive personally any remuneration relating to an advertising contract entered into by a group of which he or she is a member.

-2. No fencer may be made to take part, against his will, in an advertising contract, even one in which there is an exclusivity clause.

-3. No fencer may be omitted from selection or from a sporting activity solely because he or she does not wish to take part in any advertising activity.

-4. A fencer may be refused a share in a grant (for travel, maintenance, equipment, etc.) which is financed by an advertising contract to which he or she does not wish to be party.

-5. A fencer who has been selected may not refuse to wear and use uniform or equipment as laid down by his national federation for the whole of a national team for a particular competition.
+- 1. No fencer may receive personally any remuneration relating to an advertizing contract entered into by a group of which he is a member. - 2.
+No fencer may be made to take part, against his will, in an advertizing contract, even one in which there is an exclusivity clause. - 3.
+No fencer may be omitted from selection or from a sporting activity solely because he does not wish to take part in any advertizing activity. - 4.
+A fencer may be refused a share in a grant (for travel, maintenance, equipment, etc.) which is financed by an advertizing contract to which he does not wish to be party. - 5.
+A fencer who has been selected may not refuse to wear and use uniform or equipment as laid down by his national federation for the whole of a national team for a particular competition.